codemahesh/Exploratory-Data-Analysis-on-Superstore-Sales/README.md

 # Exploratory-Data-Analysis-on-Superstore-Sales

-"The 'Exploratory Data Analysis on Superstore Sales' project is an in-depth analysis of sales data of a superstore using pandas, numpy, seaborn, and matplotlib.
+The 'Exploratory Data Analysis on Superstore Sales' project is an in-depth analysis of sales data of a superstore.
+The project utilizes several popular data analysis libraries such as pandas, numpy, seaborn, and matplotlib to clean and analyze the data.
+The goal of this project is to gain insights into the sales data by answering questions such as: Which day of the week gets the most orders?
+Who are the most valuable customers?
+Which states generate the most revenue?
+And which products contribute the most to the company's revenue?
+The analysis is presented with visually appealing data visualizations to help communicate the findings.